-The Film and Video Collection in the Morris Library is equipped with a 49-seat viewing room which may be scheduled for use by faculty and authorized teaching assistants in giving audiovisual presentations to University of Delaware classes on a first-come basis.
+The Film & Video Collection in the Morris Library is equipped with a 40-seat viewing room which may be scheduled for use by faculty and teaching assistants in giving audiovisual presentations to University of Delaware classes on a first-come basis when the Student Multimedia Design Center is open.
 The Viewing Room is available for instructional use only by classes using film, video, and other media.
 It is not available for scheduling as a substitute for a regularly-scheduled classroom or as a meeting room for clubs or other campus groups.
-To schedule the Viewing Room within seven days of the intended use date, call 831-8461.
-For reservations seven days or more in advance, access the Media Scheduling Web Form which can be submitted online, or the Viewing Room Scheduling PDF form which can be mailed or faxed to the Film and Video Collection Scheduling Office when completed.
+To schedule the Viewing Room, please use the Media Scheduling Web Form.

 Please Note: A faculty member or a designated teaching assistant must be present to conduct or monitor classes during screenings in the Viewing Room.

-The Viewing Room should be vacated at least ten minutes prior to the closing time of the Film and Video Collection.
+The Viewing Room should be vacated at least fifteen minutes prior to the closing time of the Student Multimedia Design Center.

 Audiovisual and Gaming Carrels

 Viewing, listening, and gaming equipment for all materials in the Film & Video Collection are available in 23 carrels, designed for both individual and group use.
 Equipment available for use in the carrels includes:

 VHS players, international VHS (NTSC/PAL) players, DVD and Blu-ray players, international DVD players, gaming consoles, a laserdisc player, and a 16mm film viewer.